Arizona Marijuana DUI Laws:

 - The meaning of a per se violation for prior use

 - Step-by-step guidance on how to use Medical Marijuana as a Defense

-Most people don’t realize that there are more than one to get a Marijuana DUI.
-There are actually two distinct ways the consumption of marijuana can result in a DUI under Arizona law.
-Here’s exactly what the law states:
+Most people don’t realize that there is more than one way to violate Arizona’s Marijuana DUI in Arizona.
+Actually, there are two distinct ways the consumption of marijuana can result in a DUI under Arizona law.

 Imagined you consume marijuana on a Sunday.
 However, you don’t have a medical marijuana card.

 The next day, well after the effects of the drug have worn off, you go to work.
 After putting in a full day’s work you drive home.
 Under the current version of Arizona’s law, your prior use of Marijuana, results in a DUI – despite the fact you are not impaired…to any degree.

 The Legal Danger of Prior Use